danforthcenter/plantcv/docs/pipeline_parallel.md

 Valid metadata that can be collected from filenames are `camera`, `imgtype`, `zoom`, `exposure`, `gain`, `frame`, `lifter`, `timestamp`, `id`, `plantbarcode`, `treatment`, `cartag`, `measurementlabel`, and `other`.

-For a flat direcotory of images you are required to specify the timestamp format (`timestampformat` configuration parameter) code for the
+For a flat directory of images you are required to specify the timestamp format (`timestampformat` configuration parameter) code for the
 [strptime C library](https://docs.python.org/3.7/library/datetime.html#strftime-and-strptime-behavior).
 For the example above you would use `"timestampformat": "%Y-%m-%d %H-%M-%S"`.